 5. Persevere.
 Always.

 A legendary coach splits hairs.
 Often.
-That’s what brings him success.
+That is what brings him success.
 The best coaches recognize that what has allowed them to succeed is what keeps them going.
 Stories abound of formerly legendary coaches relegated by the game.
 After working hard, they stopped doing it and their success dried up.

-The secret to stay a legendary coach is exactly the same as to become one.
+The secret to staying a legendary coach is exactly the same as to become one.

 This is not really a well-kept secret.
 It is a fact that a legendary coach must often play to keep improving and to do so, he must not be his league’s only “survivor”.
-Therefore, to be enjoyable, he is aware that he must adapt his game and team to his league’s ecosystem.
+Therefore, to be enjoyable, he is aware that he must adapt his game, team selection, and team composition to his league’s ecosystem.

 A legendary coach cares about his peers.